GSMSTCSClub/how-do-i-code/README.md

 ### I want to learn about AI.

+- [TensorFlow tutorials](https://www.tensorflow.org/overview): A tutorial over TensorFlow, a commonly used AI library for Python.

 TODO

 ### I want to learn about Cybersecurity.

 - [The Joy of Cryptography](https://joyofcryptography.com): A free undergraduate-level textbook that introduces students to the fundamentals of provable security.

 TODO

 ### I want to learn language \[X\].